From boardrooms to benchtops, our members represent the full spectrum of stakeholders in the effort to diagnose and treat leukodystrophies.

 Alex's interests and passion are in developing collaborations in clinical research and building disease-specific research networks and consortia to achieve “Big Data” in rare diseases.
 He is a frequent speaker at academic and industry conferences and has many publications on the topics of collaboration in clinical research, data and biospecimen sharing and technology utilization for these purposes.

-- Engaging with patient advocacy groups and, oftentimes, patient families directly to get them involved in GLIA's strategic planning;
+- Engaging with patient advocacy groups and, oftentimes, patient families directly for strategic planning;

 - Community outreach and PR.

-Before joining the GLIA team, Omar obtained a Master of Public Health (MPH) degree from Johns Hopkins, with a focus on infectious diseases.
+Omar holds a Master of Public Health (MPH) degree from Johns Hopkins, with a focus on infectious diseases.
 He previously worked in a research laboratory - also at Johns Hopkins - where he investigated stroke pathophysiology and preventative therapies using live animal models.
+Most recently, he served as a clinical research coordinator in Dr. Vanderver's former laboratory at Children's National Medical Center (CNMC) in Washington D.C.